TomohiroIto/CSharpCodeProfiler/README.md

 Usage
 ------
 (1) Add CSharpCodeProfiler.dll or CodeProfiler.cs into your project.

-(2) Write the code like TestProject.
+(2) Write the code like TestProject to examine the performance of your code.

 ```csharp
 using (CodeProfiler prof = new CodeProfiler())